-Returning to Running After Injury
+How to Get Back Into Running After Injury

 Returning to Running after Injury: Tips and Sample Plans to Build Back Your Running Mileage Safely

-The renowned exercise physiologist and coach Jack Daniels outlined the principle of ease of maintenance in Daniels’ Running Formula.
-According to this principle, “it is easier to maintain a level of fitness than it was to achieve the fitness.”
 Even if you take a couple months off due to injury, you do not have to start from scratch again.
-Your body is smart and will retain adaptations in your heart and muscles.
+Your body is smart and will retain some adaptations in your heart and muscles.
 You will get back to where you were quicker than it took you to originally get there.

 The exact rate of deconditioning corresponds to your time off of running.
 Two weeks off loses less fitness than two months off.
 However, even for long layoffs, Daniels estimates no more than a 20% loss of fitness.